Unidata/netcdf-fortran/docs/netcdf-f77.md

     format file, instead of a netCDF classic format file.
 The 64-bit offset format imposes far fewer restrictions on very large (i.e. over 2 GB) data files.
-See [(netcdf)Large File Support](netcdf.html#Large-File-Support) section ‘Large File
+See [(netcdf)Large File Support](netcdf.html#Large-File-Support) ‘Large File
     Support’ in The NetCDF Users Guide.

     Setting NF\_CLASSIC\_MODEL causes netCDF to enforce the classic data model in this file.
 (This only has effect for netCDF-4/HDF5 files, as classic and 64-bit offset files always use the classic model.)
-    When used with NF\_NETCDF4, this flag ensures that the resulting netCDF-4/HDF5 file may never contain any new constructs from the enhanced data model.
+    When used with NF\_NETCDF4, this flag eres that the rlting netCDF-4/HDF5 file may never contain any new constructs from the enhanced data model.
 That is, it cannot contain groups, user defined types, multiple unlimited dimensions, or new atomic types.
-The advantage of this restriction is that such files are guarenteed to work with existing netCDF software.
+The advantage of this restriction is thatch files are guarenteed to work with existing netCDF software.

     A zero value (defined for convenience as NF\_CLOBBER) specifies the default behavior: overwrite any existing dataset with the same file name and buffer and cache accesses for efficiency.
 The dataset will be in netCDF classic format.
-See [(netcdf)NetCDF Classic Format Limitations](netcdf.html#NetCDF-Classic-Format-Limitations) section
+See [(netcdf)NetCDF Classic Format Limitations](netcdf.html#NetCDF-Classic-Format-Limitations)
     ‘NetCDF Classic Format Limitations’ in The NetCDF Users Guide.

  `INITIALSZ`
 :   This parameter sets the initial size of the file at creation time.

  `BUFRSIZEHINT`
-:   The argument referenced by BUFRSIZEHINT controls a space versus time
+:   The argument referenced by BUFRSIZEHINT controls a space ves time
-    tradeoff, memory allocated in the netcdf library versus number of system calls.
+    tradeoff, memory allocated in the netcdf library ves number of system calls.

     Because of internal requirements, the value may not be set to